carltheperson/advanced-js-objects/chapters/chapter-4.md

 >💡 It might sound strange to learn that valid array indexes has to be a strings.
 This is because we normally use numbers to access/define array elements.
 It might be helpful to think of two different kinds of array indexes:
 > - Internal array indexes which has to be strings.
 > - External array indexes which can be both strings and numbers.
 > The reason external array indexes can be both strings and numbers, is that numbers are converted to strings if used as property keys.
+This was covered in [Chapter 2](./chapter-2.md#property-key-types).
 >

 #### Special case 1: The key is called “length”